Konex/Carbone/README.md

 Carbone
 =======

-Just another social app that to reduce CO2
+Just a little social app that helps to reduce CO2